 - Make the Pizza Dough: Combine sugar and warm water (105° F to 115° F) in a large bowl and whisk together.
 Add the yeast and don't mix – let sit for 5 minutes.
 It should be kind of creamy and foamy looking.
 Stir in the flour, olive oil, cinnamon, salt, and vanilla until a shaggy dough forms.
 Knead the dough for 5 minutes on a lightly floured surface.
 Set a timer!
 Gently shape the dough into a ball and place in the same bowl, sprayed with nonstick spray, and cover with a kitchen towel to rise for 1 hour.

 - Make the Streusel: While the dough rises, make the streusel.
-Pulse all streusel ingredients together in the bowl of your Oster 3-in-1 Kitchen System on high until crumbly and clumping together.
+Pulse all streusel ingredients together in the bowl of a food processor on high until crumbly and clumping together.
+Alternatively, whisk up the dry mixture and cut in the cold cubed butter until you have a crumbly mixture.
 Set aside.

 - Preheat Oven: Heat oven to 425° F so it's ready for baking by the time you finish making the filling and assembling the pizza.